0xSumitBanik/remixer/README.md

   -p, --plugins string        List of Plugins to be activated for the Remix IDE (seperated by commas) -t, --theme string          Theme for the Remix IDE (default "Dark")
 ```

+#### Contributing

+This project has been developed as a part of implementing my knowledge on Go.
+If you feel there are certain areas that can be optimized, please feel free to contribute to this project.